Database Partitioning in System Design

 What is data partitioning?

-Database partitioning is the backbone of modern distributed database management systems.
+Database partitioning is the backbone of distributed database management systems.
 It is a process of dividing a large dataset into several small partitions placed on different machines.
-In other words, It is a way of partitioning data like tables or index-organized tables into smaller pieces so that data can be easily accessed and managed.
+In other words, It is a way of partitioning data like index-organized tables into smaller pieces so that data can be easily accessed.

 • The partition architecture is transparent to the client application, where the client application keeps talking to the database partitions as if it was talking to a single database.